The supplied graph represents the proportion of tourists to England who went certain attractions in Brighton between 1980 and 2010.

 ask about educational facilities or information that the museum/attraction can provide.

-Q. Some people think that cultural traditions may be destroyed when they are used as money-making attractions aimed at tourists.
-Others believe it is the only way to save these traditions.
-Discuss on both sides and give your opinion.
+Some people think that traditional culture can be destroyed it as money making attractions to tourists.
+However, others believe that it is only way to save traditions.
+Discuss both views and give your opinion.